Angular pair-of-pants decompositions of complex varieties

-In this section, we give an introduction to tropical geometry, with an emphasis on smooth and sch\"{o}n tropicalizations.
+In this section, we discuss the notion of sch\"{o}nness and tropical smoothness.
+We give two definitions of tropical smoothness here: an algebraic definition, and a matroidal definition.
+The two are equivalent by a result by Payne and Katz, see Proposition \ref{prop:EquivalentDefinitions}.
 The tools from this section will be used to construct the strictly semistable models from the previous section.
-In \Cref{sec:GluingInPractice}, we will see that these tropicalizations indeed exist for complete intersections in $\mathbb{P}^{n}$.
+In Section \ref{sec:GluingInPractice}, we will see that these tropicalizations indeed exist for complete intersections in $\mathbb{P}^{n}$.